July 21, 2025

 Now, on to the food…

-Old Saigon’s menu is a celebrates authentic Vietnamese flavors, curated by chef-owner Kelly to recreate fond memories of the Vietnamese food scene.
+Old Saigon’s menu is a celebrates authentic Vietnamese flavors, curated by chef-owner Kelly to recreate the flavors of her beloved country.

-Their Vietnamese Broken Rice (Php 315) is a hearty plate consisting of grilled pork chop, steamed egg loaf, pickled vegetables, fresh cucumber slices, and a sunny-side-up egg over broken rice with a splash of fish sauce).
-It’s a full homemade dish straight from Saigon.
+Its Vietnamese Broken Rice (Php 315) is a hearty plate akin to our silog meals, consisting of grilled pork chop, steamed egg loaf, pickled vegetables, fresh cucumber slices, and a sunny-side-up egg over broken rice with a splash of fish sauce).

 Vietnamese Broken Rice / IMAGE from Old Saigon

-Crusty on the outside, pillowy soft on the inside, their banh mi (starts at Php 145) is packed with cilantro, cucumber, pickled veggies, chilies, and your choice of protein.
+Crusty on the outside, pillowy soft on the inside, Chef Kelly’s banh mi (starts at Php 145) options are packed with cilantro, cucumber, pickled veggies, chilies, and your choice of protein.
 This Vietnamese sandwich is the perfect balance of protein, fiber, and carbs, which make for a guilt-free snack or even a light meal.

 Ban Mhi / IMAGE from Old Saigon

 Crispy and flavorful, Old Saigon’s fried spring rolls (Php 245) are a great appetizer to share or to keep all to yourself.
-Each one is packed with seasoned meat and vegetables, deep-fried, and served with a tangy, zesty fish sauce dip that adds a flavorful punch.
+Each roll is packed with seasoned meat and vegetables, deep-fried, and served with a zesty, umami fish sauce dip that adds a flavorful punch to every bite.

 Fried Spring Rolls / IMAGE from Old Saigon